Plutomaster28/Kairos.C/README.md

 The Kairos Utility Library provides a set of helper methods for common tasks such as formatted output, input handling, string manipulation, collections, and exception wrapping.
 It is designed to simplify everyday programming tasks and improve productivity.

+It basically makes Java less of a pain in the ass to work with (and in my opinion) makes it slightly less of an eye sore to look at.

+This entire thing was made solely to prove a point.

 ## Features

 - **Formatted Output**: Simplified `printf` functionality.